k-kyler/mini-football-ground-management/README.md

 6. Copy select2.full.min.js and select2.min.css of jQuery Select2 package to Libraries/jQuery.

-7. Clone the project and paste the Libraries folder to it.
+7. Finally, clone the project and paste the Libraries folder to it.

-8. Enjoyed!

-## Usage of libraries
+## Setting libraries in project

 ```html
 <!-- Font Awesome -->